 - For those who really adore the San Francisco Bay and might enjoy an easy thirty-minute ferry boat cruise under the Bay Bridge and over to the intriguing Port of Oakland, book a ticket aboard the San Francisco Bay Ferry to Jack London Square.
 This up-and-coming waterfront district of Oakland offers tasty wine tasting at the new Rosenblum Cellars location, as well as Cerruti Cellars and Urban Legend.

 - Guests with more time to burn must stop at Hanger One distillery along the way at Alameda Island.
 Their spirits tour and tasting will leave you both smarter and dumber, guaranteed.
 Be sure to check ferry schedules carefully so you don’t miss the proverbial boat, and then consider a cocktail or dinner at Haven or Forge to round out the day.
 Still thirsty?
 The micro-mini bar aboard the ferry home will hook you up with some great local wine and beer to enjoy as the sun sets.

-Where to stay: For hassle-free tasting, the Kimpton Buchanan in San Francisco will satisfy all your oenophile urges within steps, strolls, and seafaring vessels.
+Where to stay: For hassle-free tasting, both the Kimpton Buchanan and the Kimpton Alton Hotel in San Francisco will satisfy all your oenophile urges within steps, strolls, and seafaring vessels.
 Cheers!

 — Emily Glick, General Manager for the Kimpton Buchanan Hotel